 Telling the time at KS1: Teaching half past

-If (and only if) we are secure in our understanding of hours, my next step will be to introduce the concept of half past.
+If (and only if) we are secure in our understanding of time in hours, my next step will be to introduce the concept of half past.

 Going back to my horizontal number line, I will position the hand half way “past” the 2 and 3, as below:

 I will explain that because the hour hand is halfway between the 2 and 3 (or half way past the 2) we say it is half past 2.
 This means it is half way past two hours.
 Repeat for various numbers.